 - Learn From Your Mistakes.
 It is okay to be wrong, especially when you are new.
 Just make sure that you learn from every mistake, and you use them to make yourself better at your job.
 Apologize for making honest mistakes.
 There is no need to insist you are right, especially when you know you are otherwise.
 Some of us need to be corrected and are too proud to admit our fault.
 If you know you did something that caused harm, say, “I’m sorry.”
 It’s not that hard!

 - Compete With No One But Yourself.
 Never compare yourself to anyone in the office.
 Everyone is different, and we all have our own strengths and weaknesses.
 Instead of looking around, focus on improving yourself.
 Make a list of the things you want to develop and all the things you think your office or anyone in the office needs.
 Make your environment better, and aim to be better than you were yesterday.

+“No one likes to fail, but some people take it harder than others,” counselor Monte Drenner said.
 Success doesn’t have to mean failure on other aspects of life.
 It comes from achieving the goal we set for ourselves, never minding the norms of our society.
 Success unquestionably is a success when you reach it without having to cause someone else’s failure willfully.
 Sometimes, all it takes are simple ways to make an ordinary day better and healthier physically, emotionally, and physically.